-Affiliate Disclosure: This Paris Hotel family post contains affiliate links.
+Affiliate Disclosure: This Paris family friendly hotels post contains affiliate links.
 If you click on a link and make a purchase, I may receive a small commission at no cost to you.
 All opinions are entirely my own.

-I read absolutely everything I could on Paris hotels for families before our first trip.
-Despite hours (days, really) of research, there were still things that I could not entirely get my head around without having visited the city before.
+Before our first trip, I read everything I could on family hotels in Paris, France.
+Despite hours (days, really) of research, there were still things that I could not entirely get my head around, having never visited the city before.

-For example, I simply agonized over which district to stay in (or arrondissement as they say in France).
+For example, I simply agonized over which district to stay in (or arrondissement, as they say in France).
 I also spent copious amounts of time waffling between family-friendly hotels in Paris and roomier vacation rentals (that were typically more budget-friendly).

-For the record, I initially found finding Paris hotels for family holidays quite challenging.
-It seems that many, if not most hotels, cater to couples.
+I quickly discovered that there was a real lack of Paris hotels with family rooms or suites.
+It seemed that many (if not most) of the hotels catered to couples.
 I suppose this shouldn’t come as that much of a surprise.
-Paris is one of the most romantic cities in the world after all!
+Paris is one of the most romantic cities in the world, after all!

-It is for this reason, however, that I chose to create this Paris hotels family guide.
-In addition to sharing this list of the best Paris hotels for families, I have also included other important tips on finding Paris family friendly accommodations.
+With these trip planning challenges in mind, I decided to create this guide to the best family hotels in Paris.
+In addition to sharing this list of the best Paris hotels for families, I have included other essential tips on finding the best family hotel in Paris for you.

-Personal note: Actually, truth be told, there is another reason I wrote this post.
-From my own research while planning family trips to Paris, I have always found it super annoying that many “kid-friendly hotels in Paris” lists include the same 3-4 luxury hotels.
-Now, I have no doubt that these stunning hotels are wonderful with kids – I mean, they should be when a family suite is going to run you $2000-$4000 USD per night!
-I just have never found that information very helpful, as much as I like to dream a little.
-This post is intended to provide you with some more practical alternatives.
+Personal Note: Truth be told, there is another reason I wrote this post.
+From my research, while planning family trips to Paris, I have always found it super annoying that many articles on Family Hotels Paris list the same 3-4 luxury hotels.
+I have no doubt that these stunning hotels are wonderful with kids (Le Meurice, The Bristol, etc.) and they should be, considering they will set you back several thousand euros a night.
+I just have never found information like this very helpful, as much as I like to dream a little.
+This post intends to provide you with more practical and affordable alternatives.

 Where to Stay in Paris with Kids

-When looking at hotels for families in Paris, I prefer the following neighborhoods (“arrondissements” in France).
+When looking for the best family-friendly hotels in Paris, I prefer the following arrondissements.

 The 1st (Louvre)